-An average household will run approximately 650 pump cycles per year.
+An average household will run about 650 pump cycles per year.
 Over time, above average water usage may cause premature wear of the pump.
 A leaky toilet, for example, can cause approximately 440 extra pump cycles per year, cutting the life expectancy of your pump considerably.

 Adjust your lawn mower to a higher setting.
 A taller lawn shades roots and holds soil moisture better than if it is closely clipped.